mattansb/git-group-assigment/Group 1/README.md

 2. Lewis Carroll was the pen name of Charles Lutwidge Dodgson

-3. The story follows Alice as she falls through a rabbit hole into a fantasy world of anthropomorphic creatures.
+3. YES,The story follows Alice as she falls through a rabbit hole into a fantasy world of anthropomorphic creatures.

-YES
 4. The book had 2 sequels!

 5. The book was adapted to film dozens of times, including 	Tim Burton's 2010 "Alice in Underland".